Language-Agnostic Bias Detection in Language Models with Bias Probing: Limitations

 \section{Limitations}

-One of the limitations of \themethod is the design of templates.
-Some of our templates may result in ungrammatical examples in different languages due to gender agreement for gendered languages or article agreement.
-However, we have shown that \themethod is robust to these changes through the use of different templates and corpus examples.
+One limitation of \themethod is related to the design of templates.
+It is possible that some templates may generate ungrammatical examples in different languages, particularly due to gender or article agreement.
+While we have shown that \themethod is robust to these changes through the use of different templates and corpus examples, it is still important to consider this limitation when utilizing \themethod.
+We recommend comparing the results obtained from different templates to gain a more comprehensive understanding of the bias present in PLMs.

-Another limitation is that our analysis of the pretraining data in English BERT focuses on context positivity and the average positive sentiment of sentences that include a specific nationality.
-This approach may be susceptible to errors from the sentiment analysis model (i.e., RoBERTa\textsubscript{base}) or its training data (i.e., SST2), however the impact would be reduced when analyzed at a large scale (around ~6 million sentences).
-Additionally, it also does not take into account other indirect uses of nationalities, such as in the context of countries or languages, or variants of nationalities such as adjective or agglutinative forms.
-However, it provides a good approximation of existing bias in PLMs as results align well with the political context and the nationality distribution of Wikipedia editors (see \S \ref{sec:additional_analysis_pretraining_data}).
-Our method and pretraining data analysis also provide a statistically consistent view on the type and degree of bias for each nationality.